tgvashworth/tgvashworth.github.io/_posts/2015-05-12-technical-debt.md

 Technical debt is the sum of all the constraints, the trade-offs and compromises made, in every piece of work by every engineer since the beginning of a project.
 It means done but hacky; shipped but imperfect; working but cumbersome.

-However, that does *not* mean things you don't like, don't understand or believe to be too complex can automatically be considered technical debt.
-Before you can consider those areas technical debt, you'll need to be a bit more objective!
+However, i does *not* mean things you don't like, don't understand or believe to be too complex.
+They are not necessarily technical debt; you'll need to be a bit more objective!

-Paying off technical debt means understanding the trade-offs that were made, restating the goals, changing the constraints and taking a different fork in the road.
+Paying off technical debt means understanding the trade-offs that shaped how things are.
+Before taking a different fork in the road, restate the goals and constraints.

 You should pay off debt when living with it outweighs the cost of fixing it, or when it may jeopardise the success of future work.
-Cost can be measured in complexity, bug frequency, or the speed at which engineers are able to work.
+While 'cost' is hard to measure, you can try complexity, bug frequency, or the speed at which engineers are able to work.

 ### How do you decide what to pay off, and what to live with?

 While I've been trying to learn the habits of the more senior engineers around me by observing and copying, I think that to make decisions like this you have to try, fail, and try again.

 Methodically explore the problem space.
-Ask yourself, what are the goals of the work?
-More importantly, what *isn't* a goal?
+State the goals of the work.
+More importantly, state what *isn't* a goal.
 What should be taken off the table?

 Draw, map and visualise until you thoroughly understand the situation before you touch the keyboard.

-Your goal is to know landscape of the problem by its landmarks: components, modules, functions, and their interactions.
-You can only be confident of making the right choices if you have a complete understanding.
+If you're technical, the goal is to know landscape of the problem by its landmarks: components, modules, functions, and their interactions.
+Confidence to make the right choice comes when you have a complete understanding.

 Do this first, because writing code is costly in the extreme; thinking, sketching and exploring are cheap.